 Go with Tourism also assists 1:1 and with redeployment of tourism workers to opportunities across all sectors / NZ regions www.gowithtourism.co.nz

 If you’d like advice on your rights as an employee contact Employment NZ www.employment.govt.nz or call: 0800 20 90 20

-If you think your employer is receiving the wage subsidy and not passing it on, you should talk to your employer in the first instance.
+If you think your employer received the wage subsidy on your behalf but did not pass it on to you, you should talk to your employer in the first instance.
 Ask your employer if they listed your name on the application, as they can apply for the subsidy for some or all of their employees.

 If you can’t find out from your employer whether you were included in their application, you can check with the Ministry for Social Development. https://msd.govt.nz/form/msd/govt/nz/form.req2?requestType=wage-subsidy-payment-employee-information-request

 If you have talked to your employer and: